splewis/csgo-retakes/README.md

 First, check the [issue tracker](https://github.com/splewis/csgo-multi-1v1/issues?state=open) to ask questions or make a suggestion.
 If you have a suggestion you can mark it as an enhancement.

+**Style/gameplay design choices that don't have to made here, should not be made here**.
+Spawns can be edited by anyone running a server.
+How weapons are given can be set by the natives and forwards provided.
+Please don't submit requests to change these, since everyone will want something different.

 Guidelines
 - Create a fork on github, clone that, then create a branch to work on ``git checkout -b mybranchname``
 - Follow the code-style already used as much as you can